 Laser treatments for tattoos aren’t nearly as painful as they’re rumored to be.
 In fact, most people describe it as feeling like a rubber band snapping against the skin.

-All that being said, everyone has a different pain tolerance and your comfort during treatment is extremely important to us!
-We’ll use either topical numbing or injectable numbing prior to your treatments so that you feel as little discomfort as possible.
+Nevertheless, everyone has a different pain tolerance and your comfort during treatment is extremely important to us!
+We’ll use either topical numbing or injectable numbing before each of your treatments so that you feel as little discomfort as possible.

 What are the side effects of tattoo removal?

 Typically, the side effects from laser tattoo removal treatments are very manageable.
-However, you should understand that there is a potential for tenderness, swelling, blistering, scabs and redness after your sessions.
-These are all normal & temporary responses to treatment.
+However, you should understand that there is a potential for temporary tenderness, swelling, blistering, scabs and redness after your sessions.
 Nevertheless, during your visit we’ll show you how to care for your skin at home as it heals.

 Lastly, there is a small chance that you could develop changes in skin pigment around the tattoo (either darkening or lightening).
-If this occurs, it will also usually resolve on its own, with time.
+If hypo or hyperpigmentation does occur, it usually will also resolve on its own, with time.
 For that reason, we strongly recommend that tattoo removal treatments only be performed by board-certified physicians with extensive experience performing laser treatments.